cypress-io/cypress-documentation/source/guides/references/module-api.md

 }
 ```

 Even when tests fail, the `Promise` still resolves with the test results.
-The `Promise` is only rejected if Cypress cannot run for some reason; for example if a binary has not been installed or it cannot find .
+The `Promise` is only rejected if Cypress cannot run for some reason; for example if a binary has not been installed or it cannot find  a module dependency.
 In that case, the `Promise` will be rejected with a detailed error.

 ## `cypress.open()`